qLSLab/ExTaxsI/README.md

 otherwise, run the following command:
 * pip install -r requirements.txt

+To etetoolkir package with conda run in your new environment:
+* conda install -c etetoolkit ete3

 **3- CUSTOMIZE YOUR SETTINGS:**

 Before starting to use ExTaxI, the settings.ini file should be customized: